chriskrycho/v4.chriskrycho.com/content/reviews/morris-the-atonement.md

 riches of the text itself.

 [^2]: Usually focusing on the shape of the Christian life---an odd choice in a book one would think would focus on the gospel itself.
+To be sure, I think that the atonement has enormous implications for the Christian life.
+Morris never shows *how* they connect, though, and he doesn't spend any time talking about the marvel of the atonement itself for the Christian, either.
+It is just strange.

 [^3]: This is the way that the historical-grammatical approach normally goes wrong.
 Other approaches have their own typical foibles, of course.